Help with damp and mould in your home

 Penetrating damp is caused when water soaks a wall and travels through into your home.
 This may be caused by leaks, flooding or defective guttering and seals around your bath, shower, basin and sink.

 The most common form of damp is from condensation and, from time to time, particularly in colder months, affects most homes in the UK.
 Damp occurs in moist places that may never fully dry out, usually where there is little air movement.

-- If you have already reported an issue and we are dealing with it (for instance, we have said that we will visit your property to undertake a ‘mould-wash’) you DO NOT need to report it again, unless it has got worse since we last visited your home.
-If the problem has got worse then you can re-report the issue online or by calling 020 8489 5611.
+If you have already reported a problem and we are dealing with it (for instance, we have said that we will visit your property to undertake a ‘mould-wash’), you do not need to report it again unless it has got worse since we last visited your home.

 Damp and mould in your property is your responsibility, unless it is caused by a building defect; or as result of a leak from a neighbouring property.

 If you believe this is the reason for damp and mould in your property, please contact us via our leasehold repairs page.

 Temporary accommodation can be owned and managed by the council, a housing association or by a private landlord.
 You can find this information on your licence or tenancy agreement.

 - If your agreement is with Haringey Council, please use the council's online housing reporting service or call 020 8489 5611.

 - If your agreement is with a housing association, please contact their repairs line.

 - If you have a licence agreement, please contact the accommodation provider named on the agreement directly.